 When you have to explain these things to your children, remember to keep it simple.
 Answer their questions, but don’t go deeper than they’re ready to go.
 Find out what they already know and help them to understand it in ways that mean something to them.
 Try to keep the news off when kids are in earshot and monitor their screen time online.
 It’s okay to share your feelings, but try to reassure their safety and list some positives, like Mr. Rodger’s mother did.

-Resources for parents to talk to kids about tragic news:
+Resources for parents to talk to kids about tragic news, such as mass shootings:

 Common Sense Media: Explaining the News to Our Kids